Ontario Place: Opening

 To commemorate the opening of the theme park and promote the province of Ontario, a multi-media exhibition was created and presented inside the pavilion.
 Dolores Claman wrote the music and Richard Morris wrote lyrics for the music to this presentation, entitled "Theme from Ontario Place".
 "Theme from Ontario Place" was subsequently released by the Ontario Department of Trade and Development as a double-sided 45RPM vinyl record.
 It was manufactured by Quality Records (OP1971), side A containing a "Pop" version and Side B an "Easy Listening" recording.
 A photo of the still under construction Ontario Place was used on the cover.
 The purpose-built Imax theatre premiered a specially commissioned film North of Superior, an 18-minute film depicting life in Northern Ontario and its first season over 1.1 million people viewed the film.

 In its first year, attendance was 2.5 million.
-However, the park had higher than expected costs and ran a deficit of $2.2 million.
-Winter screenings at Cinesphere were "financially successful."
+The park had higher than expected costs and ran a deficit of $2.2 million.
+Winter screenings at Cinesphere were "financially successful".
 The Government of Ontario raised the admission from $1 to $1.50 for adults and 50 cents to 75 cents for youth.
 Manager James Ramsay was replaced and returned to the Ministry of Trade and Development.
 Two government-run restaurants that had lost money were leased to a private operator for the second season.
 During the first year, visitors to the CNE had to pay admission to enter Ontario Place.
-Starting in the second year, admission to the CNE included free admission to Ontario place.
+Starting in the second year, admission to the CNE included free admission to Ontario Place.